mdolab/MACH-Aero/machAeroTutorials/aero_icem.rst

     .. image:: images/icem_BetterMeshQuality.png
         :scale: 80

-    .. note:: To improve the mesh quality further, the vertical edge at the leading edge can also be disassociated from its curve and associated with a surface instead using ``Disassociate from Geometry`` and ``Associate edge to Surface`` like the other edges.
+    .. note:: To improve the mesh quality further, the vertical edge of the wing tip at the leading edge can also be disassociated from its curve and associated with a surface instead using ``Disassociate from Geometry`` and ``Associate edge to Surface`` like the other edges.

 10. Ensure correct block orientation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~